ShuJiaLab/ACsN/README.md

 ## System Requirements ##
 ### Hardware Requirements ###
-The MGC package requires only a standard computer with enough RAM to support the operations defined by a user.
+ACsN requires a standard computer with enough RAM to support MATLAB 2014b.
 For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:
+For optimal performance, the following specs:

 RAM: 16+ GB
-CPU: 4+ cores, 3.3+ GHz/core
+CPU: 6+ cores, 3.2+ GHz/core

-### Software Reequirements ###
+### Software Requirements ###
+MATLAB 2014b+
+MATLAB 2018a+ (Graphic interface)

+The package has been tested on the following systems:
+Linux: -
+Mac OSX: -
+Windows: 7, 8 and 10.

 ## Install ##
 ### Graphic Interface ###